petli/codplayer/INSTALL.md

 This will link up the installation in the virtualenv with the source directory, so there's no need to re-install after changes.

+The LCD dependencies can be installed too by extending the command
+line:

+    ~/cod/bin/python setup.py develop easy_install 'codplayer[lcd]'

 To install fully in a virtual env: